15 Vegetables That You Can Grow Indoors In Winter

 Broccoli

-Broccoli, Brassica oleracea var. italica, is an interesting green that is sure to attract attention from house guests.
-It is a bit on the large side so that it will need a 12 by 12-inch pot, ideally.
-Additionally, the leaves will likely spread over the side of the container, so make sure the pot has plenty of space around it too.
+Broccoli, Brassica oleracea var. italica, is an exciting green that will surely attract attention from house guests.
+It is a bit on the large side, so it will need a 12 by 12-inch pot, ideally.

-Click here to see it on Amazon.
+Click here to find them on Amazon.

 Cauliflower

-Like broccoli, cauliflower (Brassica oleracea var. botrytis) is interesting to look at as it grows.
+Like broccoli, cauliflower (Brassica oleracea var. botrytis) is interesting as it grows.
 Also, like broccoli, it needs around a 12 by 12-inch pot, so it has plenty of space to grow.
-Wider containers are ideal.
-Cauliflower maturity rates depend heavily on variety and conditions so they can take anywhere from 50 to 120 days to reach maturity.

-Try to avoid large varieties like snowball cauliflower.
-While they can grow indoors, they will generally need more space and likely not grow to their potential.
 Try compact types like White Corona and Flame Star Hybrids.
-White Corona is especially great because it grows quickly and is ready to harvest much faster than many other varieties.
+White Corona is especially significant because it proliferates and is ready to harvest much faster than many other varieties.

 Peas

-Peas, Pisum sativum, are technically a legume like beans and are well suited to growing indoors.
 Dwarf or snap pea varieties are particularly suitable for growing indoors due to their compact size.
 Dwarf peas can grow in as small as a half-gallon pot.

-If you are not a fan of peas but like legumes, compact varieties of pole beans can grow in small, indoor spaces but are not as productive indoors as peas are.
+If you are not a fan of peas but like legumes, compact varieties of pole beans can grow in small indoor spaces but are not as productive indoors as peas are.

 Microgreens

 Microgreens are not one particular type of plant.
-They are several plants grown a certain way.
+There are several plants grown a certain way.
 Microgreens are great because they can grow indoors at any time of the year.
-Their primary requirements are space and light.
-Depending on the types of plants you choose, they also generally do not take much time or money.

 Sprouts

-A lot of people confuse sprouts with microgreens, but the two are very different.
+Many people confuse sprouts with microgreens, but the two are very different.
 Sprouts are ready to eat even faster than microgreens.
 It only takes from three to five days to grow sprouts from start to finish.

 A wide variety of plants are well suited to be used as sprouts.
 Lentils, mung beans, and radishes are among the many kinds of plants well suited to being sprouts.
-However, most seeds can be grown as sprouts, including salad greens and garbanzo beans.

 Further Reading